We admit one (1) cohort each year in the Fall semester. An overview of the application requirements and the process is provided below.

 Combined 4+1: Access the Application here

 IMPORTANT: This application cannot be saved.
-In order to submit this application, you will need your 2023 – 2024 course plan, statement of purpose, and unofficial UMD transcript.
+In order to submit this application, you will need your 2024 – 2025 course plan, statement of purpose, and unofficial UMD transcript.
 The statement of purpose should be no longer than two typed, double-spaced pages in 12-point font explaining why you are applying to this program and articulate your interest in International Relations.
-Please also explain how your prior coursework in BSOS has prepared you for this Masters program.
+Please also explain how your prior coursework in BSOS, SPH, and JOUR has prepared you for this Masters program.

 *Students admitted to the MAIR 4+1 program will complete a minimum of 141 credits, of which 111 will be earned at the undergraduate level and 30 will be at the graduate level.
 Nine graduate credits (three courses) will be taken during students' senior year of undergraduate studies.
 The remaining 21 credits (seven courses) will be taken in the year following completion of the Bachelor's degree.
-Students in their junior year of majors in GVPT, AAS, CCJ, ECON, GEO, PSYCH, and SOC in the college of BSOS can apply to the MAIR program and, once admitted, begin coursework in their senior year.
-Those BSOS majors with coursework in international relations, some quantitative methods, and a 3.0 or higher GPA will be most competitive for admission to the MAIR 4+1 program.
+Students in their junior year of majors in GVPT, AAS, CCJ, ECON, GEO, PSYCH, and SOC in the College of BSOS or a major in the School of Public Health and College of Journalism can apply to the MAIR program and, once admitted, begin coursework in their senior year.
+Those BSOS, SPH, and JOUR majors with coursework in international relations, some quantitative methods, and a 3.0 or higher GPA will be most competitive for admission to the MAIR 4+1 program.
 Once enrolled in the MAIR 4+1 program, students who complete their BA degree will then be formally admitted to the Graduate School at UMD provided they meet all prevailing Graduate School admission requirements.